xou816/edt-ecn/README.md

 edt-ecn
 =======

-A tool to aggregate and filter calendars for [Centrale Nantes](https://www.ec-nantes.fr/).
+A API + React app to aggregate and filter calendars for [Centrale Nantes](https://www.ec-nantes.fr/).
 Calendars are served as JSON or ICS.

 You can find it here: [edt-ecn.herokuapp.com](https://edt-ecn.herokuapp.com).

 Development
 -----------

-A Redis server is used for calendar aliases.
+A Redis server is used for calendar aliases (currently no longer in use).

 ```
 npm install